joaotnog/nd0821-c2-build-model-workflow-starter/README.md

 In this project you will build such a pipeline.

-The link for the public wandb project associated to this work is https://wandb.ai/joaotnog/nyc_airbnb/overview?workspace=user-joaotnog .
+The links for the public wandb project and github address associated to this work are https://wandb.ai/joaotnog/nyc_airbnb/overview?workspace=user-joaotnog and https://github.com/joaotnog/nd0821-c2-build-model-workflow-starter .

 ## Table of contents